nginxinc/nginx-amplify-doc/amplify-guide.md

 <!-- advancedList -->

   * The [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) log format should include an extended set of NGINX [variables](http://nginx.org/en/docs/varindex.html).
-Please add a new log format or modify the existing one—and use it with the `access_log` directives in your NGINX configuration.
+Please add a new log format or modify the existing one — and use it with the `access_log` directives in your NGINX configuration.

   ```
   log_format  main_ext  '$remote_addr - $remote_user [$time_local] "$request" '